AdarshCVG/DW-SQL-queries-test/README.md

 SELECT
-date, platform_id, sum(reach)
+date, sum(response), platform_id
-FROM highlevelkpi.reach where date >= 'date limit to check' and platform_id=4 group by date, platform_id order by date, platform_id
+from highlevelkpi.response where date >= 'date limit to check' group by date, platform_id order by date, platform_id